 \section{Introduction}

-Pattern-based static analysis (\ie{,} vulnerability checker) identifies vulnerabilities by matching source code against known vulnerable patterns, without requiring program execution.
-Compared to dynamic techniques~\cite{aflgo, witcher, cafl}, it scalably analyzes large codebases with high code coverage, and requires less setup effort (\eg{,} no need for software deployment).
-It has been widely adopted in practice~\cite{phpjoern, joern, recurscan, silent-spring} and has discovered numerous high-impact vulnerabilities (\eg{,} Log4Shell~\cite{log4shell, cve2021-44228}).
+Pattern-based static analysis has become a cornerstone of modern vulnerability detection.
+Compared to dynamic techniques~\cite{aflgo, witcher, cafl}, it scalably analyzes large codebases with high code coverage and requires minimal setup effort (\eg{,} no need for software deployment).
+It has been widely adopted in production systems~\cite{phpjoern, joern, recurscan, silent-spring} and has discovered numerous high-impact vulnerabilities (\eg{,} Log4Shell~\cite{log4shell, cve2021-44228}).
 For instance, CodeQL~\cite{codeql} is extensively integrated into GitHub's CI/CD pipelines and is employed to analyze large-scale applications such as the Chrome browser~\cite{chromium-codeql}.
 Joern~\cite{joern, phpjoern} has been recognized as one of the most widely used tools for automated vulnerability discovery~\cite{shiri2024systematic}.

-Despite its success, the effectiveness of this approach hinges entirely on the quality of \emph{vulnerability patterns}.
+However, this success comes at a cost.
+The effectiveness of static approaches relies on the quality of \emph{vulnerability patterns}.
 These patterns describe vulnerable code structures or behaviors and are used to match new vulnerability instances in target codebases.
-However, the creation of these patterns is largely manual and demands substantial human effort.
+The creation of these patterns is largely manual and demands substantial human effort and expertise.
 This process is not only time-consuming (\eg{,} several weeks or more~\cite{froberg2023detection}), but also prone to inaccuracies due to limited human knowledge.
 This significantly reduces the effectiveness of detection~\cite{codeql-buggy1, codeql-buggy2}.
 As codebases evolve and new threats emerge, keeping detection patterns accurate and up to date requires ongoing maintenance and engineering effort.